miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

     (insert figure 3 here)

 _Figure 3 Dataset display and file path_

-**Note:** The dataset cannot be edited from Linear Regression Pro.
+**Note:** The dataset cannot be edited from TrendLine.
 If you need to edit the dataset, you must do it from your original spreadsheet.

 3. Select the _input column_.
     **Note:** You can only select one input column.
 4. Select the _output column_.
 **Note:** You can only select one output column.
 - If you selected a column that contains null values, a dialog with the message “\[column name\] has \[number of unknown values\] unknown values, you might want to pre-process your data.” appears, continue to step 5.
 - If you did not select a column that contains null value, no dialog appears, continue to [create a linear regression model.](#create)
 5. Select one of the pre-processing options:
 - _Replace with a number_
 - _Replace with mean_
 - _Replace with median_
 - _Remove row_
 6. Click **Apply**.
     A dialog with the message “\[input column name\] and \[output column name\] no longer have null values” appears.
 7. Click **OK**.